-- Is transferring assets to someone else the answer?
+- shall I transfer my assets to someone else

-- What’s the best way to ring fence and protect assets?
+- what’s the best way to ring fence and protect assets on divorce?

 Let’s start with an example …

 I have a friend who’s a magician.
 Her husband wants a divorce and furthermore he wants half of everything, including her magic cabinet.

 Is it a matrimonial or a non matrimonial asset?